ESDLMapEditorESSIM/ESDLValidator/README.md

 ToDo: information about validation schemas

 ## Local development
-Setup a development environment using virtual environment and install the dependencies
+Setup a development environment using virtual environment and install the dependencies.
+For vscode a default settings.json can be found under .vscode/settings.json.default paste these settings into a new file settings.json under the .vscode folder.

 ### Virtual environment
 Install virtual environment if not installed yet